 - SCORM allows LMS vendors and creators to be more flexible in choosing and switching platforms.
 That means they can develop and deploy content quicker and cheaper.

-- You can customize content for customers, workforces and partners without the need for costly re-coding.
+- You can customize content for customers, workforces and partners without needing costly re-coding.
 SCORM also supports a more sophisticated delivery of online learning that reaches more learners.

-- By following SCORM guidelines, the courses feature more interaction between the learner and the LMS as well as the ability to assess the learner as he or she progresses through the program.
+- By following SCORM guidelines, the courses feature more interaction between the learner and the LMS and the ability to assess the learner as he or she progresses through the program.